greenstick/bootstrapping-package-management-on-exacloud/README.md

 bash Miniconda2-latest-Linux-x86_64.sh
 ```

-The first command downloads the package from the (Continuum Analytics website)[http://conda.pydata.org/miniconda.html], while the second step runs the downloaded bash script.
+The first command downloads the package from the [Continuum Analytics website](http://conda.pydata.org/miniconda.html), while the second step runs the downloaded bash script.
 The bash script will have you agree to a license [yes] and then setup the root directory for Miniconda which should be `/home/users/USERNAME/packages/miniconda` where packages is the directory we created in the first step.
 Note that I removed the 2 from the default `/home/users/USERNAME/miniconda2` location, this is optional but something to be mindful of.
 Finally, it will ask whether you would like to include Miniconda in your .bash_profile, be sure to say [yes] here (the default is [no]).

 ### Step 3
 Third, we need to install updated compilers, an updated Git, & cURL: